-"You think you've got problems, at least you're not still doing yard work after getting kicked out of your house.
+"You think you've got problems, at least you're not still doing the yard work after getting kicked out of your own house.
 Seriously, you'd think this was your new 'uncle's' job, but he's got a bad back, so I…"

 Zeus shrugged and turned off the tap.
 "Good enough, for now.
 If I volunteer to do the backyard as well, then at least I can help myself to some zucchinis.
-Look, Norman, I see where you're coming from.
+Look, Normie, I see where you're coming from.
 You've got friends down there, yeah?
 Well you did your best for them.
-You saved that friend of yours, and that might just be enough to turn the tide in the battle.
+You saved that friend of yours, and that might just be enough to turn the tide of the battle.
 That's right, I was watching.
 Just because I'm an absent dad doesn't mean I'm completely disinterested."

 "Uninterested," Norman said.
 "Look, spare me the bullshit and put me back.
 You need me to die for some fate thing, okay, whatever.
 My friends are dying down there.
 Just let me live until the end of the battle, okay?"